rombrom/rombrom.com/src/posts/into-the-gauntlet-hiring-in-NL-2025.md

 anti-LLM-cheat features), technical assessments, live coding and/or whiteboarding, you name it.

-The companies I have applied for currently all approach this issue differently, each leveraging a different method.
+The companies I have applied for currently all approach this issue differently.
 Out of these I can already say that I've enjoyed the live coding assignments most.
 I believe this comes closest to simulating the actual day-to-day for any role.
 Having an "expert" available for questions and nudges, being able to have an actual dialogue, has been incredibly valuable (and fun!) for me.
 You get a decent sense of how interactions will go in a professional setting.
 I think this works the same way for the other side.
 An added bonus here is that live coding with screen and camera sharing acts as a "shield" against cheaters.

 Another method companies like to employ are technical assessments in the form of a small project.
 To goal is always to "see how you think" which I think is